-When could a player enter or re-enter?
+When could a player re-enter?

-A player could enter or re-enter into the pitch when the ball is not in play and with the authorization of the referee or the second referee.
+A player could re-enter into the pitch when the ball is not in play and with the authorization of the third referee.

 If a doctor enters to treat a player, should the player go out?